pondrejk/dizzer/chap-definitions.md

 *A new generation of technologies and architectures designed to economically extract value from very large volumes of a wide variety of data by enabling high-velocity capture, discovery, and/or analysis.*

 The understanding of big data as an asset prevails, though the second type portraying big data as an ecosystem is not uncommon (e.g. @demchenko2014defining or @olshannikova2015visualizing).
-Eventually, this division may lead to dual understanding of big data in narrow sense as a fuel or raw material and in broad sense as am ecosystem, architecture, or  framework.
+Eventually, this division may lead to dual understanding of big data in narrow sense as a fuel or raw material and in broad sense as an ecosystem, architecture, or  framework.
 A good example of broader thinking is @demchenko2014defining that proposes a "Big Data Architecture Framework" comprised of big data infrastructure, big data analytics, data structures and models, big data lifecycle management, and big data security.^[This is close to holistic definitions discussed later in this chapter, though these tend to be less confined in technology realm and mixing in procedural aspects and wider societal implications.]

 ### 1.2.3 Showing example sources and quantities